nvstrien/wpf-docs/wpf/DataGrid/Selection.md

 ### Selection Modes

 The `SelectionUnit` and [SelectionMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectionMode) properties together define the behavior of selection in SfDataGrid.
-If the `SelectionMode` is [Single](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), you can able to select single row or cell, and if the `SelectionMode` is `Extended` or `Multiple`, you can able to select multiple rows or cell, and if you want to disable the selection you need to set `SelectionMode` as `None`,
+If the `SelectionMode` is [Single](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), you can select a single row or cell, and if the `SelectionMode` is `Extended` or `Multiple`, you can select multiple rows or cell.
+If you want to disable selection entirely, you need to set `SelectionMode` as `None`,

 {% tabs %}
 {% highlight xaml %}